Sovereign MCP Gateway Back to Platform →

 ADMIT

 All five gates passed.
-A signed commitment is created with the governance envelope, Ed25519 signature, and commitment hash.
+A signed commitment is created with the governance envelope, hybrid Ed25519+SLH-DSA signature, and commitment hash.
 The tool is authorized to execute.

 REVIEW